UCRajkumar/ecSeg/README.md

     4. “# of ecDNA(DAPI and  FISH_color)” - # of ecDNA based on DAPI colocated with that FISH_color
     5. “# of HSR (FISH)” - # of homogeneously stained regions based on FISH_color.

+If two fish boolean is set to True, then more columns will be headed.

 ### `make interseg`

 In progress…